fomightez/sequencework/plot_expression_across_chromosomes/README.md

 Explanation: specify columns other than default, add a line for a smooth fit to data points, and only plot for chromsomes IV, VIII, and XII. **IMPORTANTLY, note the lack of spaces between chromosome identifiers.**
 Resulting plot produced:
 ![example](example_imgs/genes_mean_TPM_across_chr_IV_VIII_XII.png)

+The output will also include notice if aneuploidy is detected from a simplistic assessment using the smoothing data.

 **Command:**